PdxCodeGuild/Full-Stack-Day-Class/practice-reviews.md

 * Add a "user name" field to the review class.
 * Add a "business name" field to the review class.
 * Remove the list of reviews field from the business class.
 * Load the following data into those refactored classes.
-Don't use these variables for any further operations.
+Don't use these dicts or lists for any further operations.
 ```python
 raw_business_data = [
   {